 These two self-published grammar training books are a passion project from Akuzawa Noboru, a Japanese salaryman who struggled with English until he developed his own study method.
 Now he's put his method in book form so you can use it to learn Japanese.

-At its core, his strategy is simple: treat Japanese grammar and sentences like a formula, put the formula in your head, and solidify it in your brain through repetition.
+At its core, his strategy is simple: treat Japanese grammar and sentences like a formula, put the formula in your head, and solidify it through repetition.
 You can achieve this through what Akuzawa calls the "Sentence Pattern Method" and the "Read Aloud Method."
 This requires you to create a batch of Japanese sentences for your target grammar and repeat them aloud with self-checks fifteen times a day for four days.

 With such a straightforward approach, what makes these books worthwhile?
 The author has done all the prep work for you.
 Grammar points are separated by JLPT level, N5 and N4, and five sentences per grammar point are written out in English and Japanese.
 All you have to do is pick up the book and study.